24 June 2023

 [HEADLINE]

-I've worked in food service since I was seventeen years old.
+I've jobbed in food service since I was seventeen years old.
 I am thirty-seven, as I type.
 My first official job was as a summertime host at a full-service local spot in Basalt, Colorado.
 By the end of the summer, I was a server.
 Even though I wasn't old enough to serve alcohol, the manager let me; I just had to keep my mouth shut.
 By the following summer, I landed a server position at the upscale Tempranillo, in Basalt for the following two summers.
 I made about $300/night, on average.

 If you don't want to tip, don't fucking eat out!
 It's that simple.